bt909/imap-mailstat-exporter/README.md

 Image is available on: `ghcr.io/bt909/imap-mailstat-exporter`.
 At the moment there are no releases, just latest or you can use the digest.
 Releases will be available soon.

+## License

+This project is licensed using MIT license, see [LICENSE](https://github.com/bt909/imap-mailstat-exporter/blob/main/LICENSE)